little-Dave/get-it-done/README.md

 * Props to the girls and guys at https://hipsum.co/ -- thanks for the hilarity
-* Also, shout out to the peeps who contribute to https://fonts.google.com/ (*GET IT DONE* uses Roboto) & https://fontawesome.com/?from=io (exit icon and back arrows).
+* Also, shout out to the peeps behind https://fonts.google.com/ (*GET IT DONE* uses Roboto) & https://fontawesome.com/?from=io (exit icon and back arrows).
 Thank you
 * OH, AND... almost forgot, https://coolors.co/ .
 Color matching made easy.
 Super cool UI, too

 Thanks for stopping by :thumbsup: